KupoKopu/TODO/README.md

 This project implemenents an application that allows a user to create todo items that are stored locally.

 Features Implemented:
+- adding to do
+- deleting to do
+- editing to do

 TEAM
 KupoKopu - Developer, Tester, Project manager luyah231 - Developer, Tester

+Project manager
+Responsible for the creation of tickets and coordination with assigning tickets to developers.

+Developer
+Responsible for developing functionality from tickets, participating in code reviews, assisting with technical debt, testing their own implementation.

+Tester
+Responsible for manually testing the application to spot bugs and how complete features are.

 TOOLS
 Version Control